inphobia/inphobia.github.io/content/_index.md

   * prolly need to add a sas jargon dictionary...

 ## this all started with me wanting to rip a few cds
 and somehow i ended up with 50 sas ssd's, over 20 optical drives, notes and half finished documentation all over the place, plus some interesting failures.

-the focus will lie on using sas hardware when running only windows 11. the concepts and tools are os agnostic and will work on other operating systems with some common sense. there's a small chance that a page or 2 on [openbsd](https://openbsd.org) appears, don't count on it.
+the focus will lay on using sas hardware when running only windows 11. the concepts and tools are os agnostic and will work on other operating systems with some common sense. there's a small chance that a page or 2 on [openbsd](https://openbsd.org) appears, don't count on it.

 ## global todo list
 stuff that should show up here / my todo list

 * easy to find, mostly correct